About In Kind Friends

-Tania enjoys cooking and exercising and being with her family in any part of the globe.
+Tania enjoys cooking, exercising, and being with her family in any part of the globe.
 She holds a BA in Political Science from the University of North Carolina at Chapel Hill and a Juris Doctorate from Georgia State University.
 She is a member of the North Carolina and Georgia bars.
 She resides in Raleigh with her husband, two children, and yellow Labrador and her step-daughter lives in New York City.

 Anne is a community volunteer who donates her time in lieu of a full-time job.
 Anne worked as an Estate and Tax attorney for several years in New York City before relocating to Raleigh with her family.
 Once she had children, Anne stopped practicing law and shifted her focus to raising them and volunteering many hours to various causes.
 She initially spent much of her free time volunteering at her children’s school (in various roles and positions, from serving as an officer of the PTA to chairing school-wide fundraising and community events) but her volunteer efforts later expanded to other organizations in Raleigh.
-Causes most important to her are women & children’s issues along with mental health issues.
+The causes most important to her are women & children’s issues and mental health awareness.
 In addition to IKF, Anne serves on the Vestry of the Church of the Nativity in Raleigh (COTN) and is an active member of COTN’s Social Justice Committee.
 She also serves as the Secretary of her Homeowner Association’s Board.
-Anne considers her attention to detail, ability to create efficiencies and diplomacy as her strengths.
-Anne joined IKF because she loves how different non-profits are served each year; this allows her to learn about and help many non-profits through just one organization.
-She also couldn’t pass up the amazing opportunity to work alongside 11 powerful and inspirational like-minded women.
+Anne considers her attention to detail, ability to create efficiencies, and diplomacy as her strengths.
+Anne joined IKF because she loves how different non-profits are served each year; this allows her to learn about and help many non-profits through one organization.
+She also couldn’t pass up the opportunity to work alongside 11 powerful and inspirational like-minded women.
 Anne is the Secretary of IKF, the Chair of IKF’s Nominating & Governance Committee and serves on the IKF Executive Committee.